 The top 5 DIY bike repair shops in Toronto

 The top DIY bike repair shops in Toronto are about more than fixing flat tires and tightening headsets.
 These are community hubs that encourage cycling culture, keep bikes out of landfill, and empower people by demystifying the repair process.
-It can be intimidating to tinker with one's bike for the first time, especially when it comes to drivetrain adjustment and truing wheels.
-Thankfully these shops are staffed by experienced mechanics (many of whom are volunteers) who are happy to walk novices through the various facets of bike maintenance.
+These shops are staffed by experienced mechanics (many of whom are volunteers) who are happy to walk novices through the various facets of bike maintenance.

-Here are the top five DIY bike repair shops in Toronto.
+Here are my picks for the top DIY bike repair shops in Toronto.

-This non-profit co-op has called Bloordale home for almost eight years, building a tight-knit community of cycling advocates and volunteers.
+This non-profit co-op in Parkdale has built a tight-knit community of cycling advocates and volunteers.
 While the shop offers space for DIY bike repair, the best part is that the volunteers on hand will help walk visitors through the repair and build process when needed.
 There's also a kitchen and garden used to feed volunteers as well as the community at large.
 Parts are cheap and stand "rental" is donation-based (but please don't cheap out).

 Community Bicycle Network